npanczyk/2022-02-16-mycoolpaper/README.md

 Here is a new line in the README.md.
 I also have a citation.md file.

-This is a dog fact.
-I like dogs.
+This is a dog opinion: I like dogs.

+My dog is a Pomeranian.